Improved Tree Sparsifiers in Near-Linear Time: Improved Tree Cut-Sparsifier

 \subsubsection{Overview}

-Given a cluster $S\subseteq V$, we would like to check if its boundary edges $B_S = E(S, V\setminus S)$ expands within $G[S]$.\footnote{The formal argument is performed in the subdivision graph (\ie proving that $X_{B_S}$ expands in $G'[S']$).
+Given a cluster $S\subseteq V$, we would like to check if its boundary edges $B_S = E(S, V\setminus S)$ expand within $G[S]$.\footnote{The formal argument is performed in the subdivision graph (\ie\ proving that $X_{B_S}$ expands in $G'[S']$).
 See Section \ref{section:refinement_phase_proof} for details.
 For this overview, we omit these details for simplicity.} If they are not, we would like to find a sparse cut $(A, S\setminus A)$ with respect to the corresponding weighting $\mu_S = \1_{B_S}$, that certifies that the boundary edges do not expand.
-We will then recur on both $A$ and $S\setminus A$ (with the new weightings $\mu_A = \1_{B_A}$ and similarly $\mu_{S\setminus A}=\1_{B_{S\setminus A}}$).
-We stop when we find a sub-cluster in which the boundary edges expand (equivalently, the sub-cluster expands with respect to the weighting of the boundary edges).
-This can be facilitated using Theorem \ref{theorem:balanced_cut_mu}.
+We then recur on both $A$ and $S\setminus A$ (with the new weightings $\mu_A = \1_{B_A}$ and similarly $\mu_{S\setminus A}=\1_{B_{S\setminus A}}$).
+We stop when we find a sub-cluster in which the boundary edges expand (equivalently, the sub-cluster expands with respect to the weighting given by its boundary edges).
+This can be facilitated using Theorem~\ref{theorem:balanced_cut_mu}.
 Note that when we recur into a sub-cluster (\eg, $A\subseteq S$), the new cut edges $E(S,A\setminus S)$ are now considered boundary edges of the sub-clusters $A$ and $S\setminus A$.
-However, because the cut was sparse, the capacity of these cut edges is small compared to the already-present boundary edges, which ensures that the total capacity of the boundary edges decreases.
-Note that we must carefully adjust the target expansion $\phi$ when we invoke Theorem \ref{theorem:balanced_cut_mu} on the different sub-clusters, to ensure that the final sub-clusters $S_i\subseteq S$, $\Omega\!\left(\frac{1}{f(S_i) \cdot\log n}\right)$-expand with respect to the boundary edges.
+However, because the cut was sparse, the capacity of these cut edges is small compared to the boundary capacity already present in $S$.
+Consequently, for each sub-cluster, the total capacity of its boundary edges decreases relative to that of its parent cluster, leading to a polylogarithmic recursion depth.
+Note that we must carefully adjust the target expansion $\phi$ when we invoke Theorem \ref{theorem:balanced_cut_mu} on the different sub-clusters, to ensure that the final sub-clusters $S_i\subseteq S$, $\Omega\!\left(\frac{1}{f(S_i) \cdot\log n}\right)$-expand with respect to their boundary edges.

 We can imagine the sequence of cuts and recursions as a binary tree whose root is $S$, and where in each step, the children of the current node are the two sides of the cut.
-Because the cut is balanced, we can ensure that the depth of the tree is poly-logarithmic, so the total running time is $\tilde{O}(m)$.
+Because the cut is balanced (by Theorem~\ref{theorem:balanced_cut_mu}), we can ensure that the depth of the tree is poly-logarithmic, so the total running time is $\tilde{O}(m)$.